-The credential check process is the first step to us recognising your eligibility for registration as a Chartered Professional Engineer (CPEng).
-We use the credential check process to check your academic qualification(s) and/or credentials against the global engineering educational standard defined through the Washington Accord.
+The credential check process is the first step to us recognising your eligibility for registration as a Chartered Member (CMEngNZ).
+We use the credential check process to verify your academic qualification(s) and/or credentials; and check them against the above eligibility requirements for assessment for Chartered Membership.

-It's important to note, credential checks are a way to recognise formal engineering qualifications and credentials that we are able to benchmark through the Washington Accord or other bilateral and multilateral recognition agreements that we are signatories to.
+It's important to note, credential checks are a way to recognise formal engineering qualifications and credentials that we can benchmark through the Washington Accord or other bilateral and multilateral recognition agreements that we are signatories to.
 A credential check is not an assessment of your engineering knowledge and skill.
 If you are not granted Washington Accord recognition or equivalence through a credential check, it is because your education provider in your country, or the course you took, was not Washington Accord accredited.

-If your credential check outcome does not meet the Washington Accord status - this does not mean that you are ineligible for CPEng.
+If your credential check outcome does not meet the Washington Accord status - this does not mean that you are ineligible for CMEngNZ.
 It just means we were unable to determine the level of your engineering knowledge through our international benchmarking networks.
 If this is the case, you will have the option to complete a more detailed Knowledge Assessment to demonstrate the required level of engineering knowledge.